brianfluk/software-engineering-project/product.md

 | Negatives      | - There are many chatgroup bot;   hosting services with good premade bots; Integration would be difficult and    it would be hard to create something    better than the other services;  Hosting the bots would be a logistical challenge. | Relies on people adding information to it; Storage of archive; Organizing the problems; Creating search algorithm. | Moderating it would be hard.
 Scope of project is not big enough.                                          | Could be a distraction to users.
 Creating something different from piazza.                                                                                                                                                                                                    |
 | Value to users | - Saves time setting up and creating bots, but most of the stuff would be fairly simple to create.                                                                                                                                         | This adds a lot of value to the student users.
 Does not add value to teachers and those who populate it.           | Creates a space for people to discuss problems and get a sense of public opinions.                        | Helps students learn by saving time on concepts they don't understand.
 Saves teacher time since they don't have to answer every question.
 Teachers save time learning what students liked and didn't like about the lecture and can improve for later offerings and lectures. |

-In the end we decided that the size of the in course question project was appropriate for the scope of the project.
+In the end we decided that the In Class Forum was appropriate for the scope of the project.
 Compared with the other ideas it added the most amount of value to our focus group.
-The other projects that helped with courses relied too much on students populating information and building it required search optimization that we don't know yet.
+The other projects that helped with courses relied too much on students populating information.
 The questions forum would use technologies that our group has experience with and would help lecturers and students.

-YOUR ANSWER GOES HERE ...

-Specify 3 - 5 key decisions and/or insights that came up during your meetings and/or collaborative process.

- * Short (5 min' read max)
- * Decisions can be related to the product and/or the team process.
-    * Mention which alternatives you were considering.
-    * Present the arguments for each alternative.
-    * Explain why the option you decided on makes the most sense for your team/product/users.
- * Essentially, we want to understand how (and why) you ended up with your current product plan.